MrGabrielko/MrGabrielko/README.md

 - 👋 Hi, I’m @MrGabrielko
 - 👀 I’m interested in programming xd
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C++ and Python
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me ... :)